vanthonguyen/Picasso/README.md

 ```

 2. Data Preparation
-- We provide files in the `io' folder to process raw meshes to tfrecord format for Tensorflow usage:
+We provide files in the <io> folder to process raw meshes to tfrecord format for Tensorflow usage:
 ```
 cd io
 python make_tfrecord_shapenetcore.py